rocjs/roc/README.md

 ## Application Configuration Format

-For _roc-config_ to understand a `roc.config.js` file in the root of a project or provided with `ROC_CONFIG` it needs to export an object with a `config` key.
+For _roc-config_ to understand a `roc.config.js` provided by the CLI or `ROC_CONFIG` it needs to export an object with a `config` key.
 This example should give a basic idea.
 Configurations will vary amongst Roc extensions, but they must always expose the `config` key at the time that it is called.

 ```js
 module.exports = {